blyonscs/Case_Study_Fitness_Tracker/README.md

 What is the problem we are trying to solve or what are the insights that we want figure out?

 * [Prepare](#perpare)
-What datatables are we using from the zipped file?
+What data tables are we using from the zipped file?
 What programs and languages are we using?
 What are the datatypes and are they formatted correctly?

 * [Process](#process)
 Are there duplicate or NULL value rows?
 Are datatypes like dates and strings represented correctly and are the ordinal and discrete values correct?
-Are there any obvious mistakes to any of the datacells?
+Are there any obvious mistakes to any of the data cells?

 * [Analyze](#analyze)
 In what ways can we use the data to gain insight into the questions being asked by the stakeholders?
 Are there any new attributes that we can make to help answer the questions.
 How can we filter and sort the data to find interesting subdata?